EshrakK/py_func/README.md

 ### py_func

-Hey there 👋
+Hi there 👋

 This repository contains some python functions.
+Make yourself at home.

-Also check out the quick guide for markdown files:
+**Also check out the quick guide for markdown files:**
 [Markdown guide](https://github.com/EshrakK/py_func/wiki)